selkies-project/docker-nvidia-egl-desktop/README.md

 apptainer instance run --overlay "${APPTAINER_SELKIES_OVERLAY}" --nv --no-mount cwd --home "${APPTAINER_SELKIES_SCRATCH_HOME}:/home/ubuntu" --env "TZ=UTC,DISPLAY_SIZEW=1920,DISPLAY_SIZEH=1080,DISPLAY_REFRESH=60,DISPLAY_DPI=96,DISPLAY_CDEPTH=24,PASSWD=mypasswd,SELKIES_ENCODER=nvh264enc,SELKIES_VIDEO_BITRATE=8000,SELKIES_FRAMERATE=60,SELKIES_AUDIO_BITRATE=128000,SELKIES_BASIC_AUTH_PASSWORD=mypasswd" docker://ghcr.io/selkies-project/nvidia-egl-desktop:latest egl
 ```

+Change `SELKIES_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the Selkies-GStreamer interface if you are using software fallback without allocated GPUs or your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).

 The environment variable `VGL_DISPLAY` can also be passed to the container, but only do so after you understand what it implicates with VirtualGL, valid values being either `egl[n]`, or `/dev/dri/card[n]` only when `--device=/dev/dri:rwm` was used for the container.

-Change `SELKIES_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the Selkies-GStreamer interface if you are using software fallback without allocated GPUs or your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).

 2. Connect to the web server with a browser on port 8080.
 You may also separately configure a reverse proxy to this port for external connectivity.

+The default username is `ubuntu` for both the web authentication prompt and the container Linux username.
+The environment variable `PASSWD` (defaulting to `mypasswd`) is the password for the container Linux user account, and `SELKIES_BASIC_AUTH_PASSWORD` is the password for the HTML5 interface authentication prompt.
+If `SELKIES_ENABLE_BASIC_AUTH` is set to `true` for Selkies-GStreamer but `SELKIES_BASIC_AUTH_PASSWORD` is unspecified, the HTML5 interface password will default to `PASSWD`.

+> NOTE: Only one web browser can be connected at a time with the Selkies-GStreamer WebRTC interface.
+If the signaling connection works, but the WebRTC connection fails, read Step 3 and the [WebRTC and Firewall Issues](#webrtc-and-firewall-issues) section.

-> NOTE: Additional configurations and environment variables for the Selkies-GStreamer WebRTC HTML5 interface are listed in lines that start with `parser.add_argument` within the [Selkies-GStreamer Main Script](https://github.com/selkies-project/selkies-gstreamer/blob/master/src/selkies_gstreamer/__main__.py) or `selkies-gstreamer --help`.
+Additional configurations and environment variables for the Selkies-GStreamer WebRTC HTML5 interface are listed in lines that start with `parser.add_argument` within the [Selkies-GStreamer Main Script](https://github.com/selkies-project/selkies-gstreamer/blob/master/src/selkies_gstreamer/__main__.py) or `selkies-gstreamer --help`.

-3. (Not Applicable for KasmVNC) **Read carefully if the Selkies-GStreamer WebRTC HTML5 interface does not connect.**
+3. (Not Applicable for KasmVNC) **Read carefully if the Selkies-GStreamer WebRTC HTML5 interface does not connect or is extremely slow.**

+Choose whether to use host networking, an internal [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server), or an external [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server).

+A [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server) is required because you are self-hosting WebRTC, unlike commercial services using WebRTC.

+- **Internal TURN Server:**

+There is an internal [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server) inside the container that may be used when an external [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server) or host networking is not available.

+Add environment variables `-e SELKIES_TURN_PROTOCOL=udp -e SELKIES_TURN_PORT=3478 -e TURN_MIN_PORT=65534 -e TURN_MAX_PORT=65535` (change the ports accordingly) with the `docker run` command (or uncomment the relevant [`docker-compose.yml`](docker-compose.yml) sections), where the `SELKIES_TURN_PORT` should not be used by any other host process or container, and the `TURN_MIN_PORT`/`TURN_MAX_PORT` port range has to contain at least two ports also not used by any other host process or container.

+Then, open the ports with the `docker run` arguments `-p 8080:8080 -p 3478:3478 -p 3478:3478/udp -p 65534-65535:65534-65535 -p 65534-65535:65534-65535/udp` (or uncomment the relevant [`docker-compose.yml`](docker-compose.yml) sections) in addition to the web server port.

+All these ports must be exposed to the internet if you need access over the internet.
+If you need use TURN within a local network, add `-e SELKIES_TURN_HOST=[YOUR_INTERNAL_IP]` with `YOUR_INTERNAL_IP` to the internal hostname or IP of the local network.

+If UDP cannot be used, at the cost of higher latency and lower performance, omit the ports containing `/udp` and use the environment variable `-e SELKIES_TURN_PROTOCOL=tcp`.

+- **Host Networking:**

-Choose whether to use host networking or a TURN server.
-The Selkies-GStreamer WebRTC HTML5 interface will likely just start working if you add `--network host` to the above `docker run` command.
+The Selkies-GStreamer WebRTC HTML5 interface will likely just start working if you open UDP and TCP ports 49152–65535 in your host server network and add `--network host` to the above `docker run` command, or `network_mode: 'host'` in `docker-compose.yml`.
+When deploying multiple containers, you must also pass a new `DISPLAY` environment variable such as `-e DISPLAY=:22`, that is not used with any other X11 server or container in the same host, into the container.

-However, this may be restricted or be undesired because of security reasons.
-If so, check if the container starts working after omitting `--network host`.
+However, host networking may be restricted or not be desired because of security reasons.
+If not available, check if the container starts working after omitting `--network host`.

+- **External TURN Server:**

-If it does not work, you need a TURN server.
+If having no TURN server does not work, you need an external [TURN server](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/firewall.md#turn-server).
 Read the [WebRTC and Firewall Issues](#webrtc-and-firewall-issues) section and add the environment variables `-e SELKIES_TURN_HOST=`, `-e SELKIES_TURN_PORT=`, and pick one of `-e SELKIES_TURN_SHARED_SECRET=` or both `-e SELKIES_TURN_USERNAME=` and `-e SELKIES_TURN_PASSWORD=` environment variables to the `docker run` command based on your authentication method.

 ### Running with Kubernetes

-1. Create the Kubernetes Secret with your authentication password:
+1. Create the Kubernetes `Secret` with your authentication password (change keys and values as adequate):

 ```bash
 kubectl create secret generic my-pass --from-literal=my-pass=YOUR_PASSWORD
 ```

 > NOTE: Replace `YOUR_PASSWORD` with your desired password, and change the name `my-pass` to your preferred name of the Kubernetes secret with the `egl.yml` file changed accordingly as well.
 It is possible to skip the first step and directly provide the password with `value:` in `egl.yml`, but this exposes the password in plain text.

 2. Create the pod after editing the `egl.yml` file to your needs, explanations are available in the file: